 - Establishing strict standards of good practice adapted to the specificities of each sector, which reflect the expectations of the community and cover wide-ranging areas such as farming and slaughtering practices, transport, traceability, social conditions of employees, environmental performance and safety on farms, promotion of biodiversity, conservation of species and assistance to populations and communities.
 These standards also aim to eliminate controversial animal welfare practices from the supply chains, as well as limiting the misuse of antibiotics (unless prescribed by a veterinarian) and banning the use of growth hormones;

 - Protecting endangered species through scrupulous respect of the rules established under the aegis of the UN by the Washington Convention, notably by following the CITES;

 - A monitoring system adapted to each sector ensures practices are improved thanks to regular internal and external checks and audits of supply chains.
-In 2020, several audits were carried out across all supply chains and are therefore representative of all animal material supplies.
+Several audits are carried out each year across all supply chains and are therefore representative of all animal material supplies.
 In addition to animal welfare, these audits cover the environmental and societal aspects of farming.